Updated:

 The Big Picture: Preparing for College and Beyond

-At the end of the day, parents don’t just want their kids to “get through” math class.
-They want their kids to thrive—because math isn’t just about numbers.
+At the end of the day, parents don’t just want their kids to just get through math class.
+They want their kids to thrive, because math isn’t just about numbers.
 It’s about future opportunities.
+The hard truth is that almost any career nowadays requires some amount a math.

 • A solid foundation in algebra and geometry opens the door to higher-level math.

-• Mastery of calculus and statistics prepares students for STEM majors.
+• Mastering calculus and statistics prepares students for STEM majors.

 • Confidence on the SAT and ACT can be the difference between getting into a dream college or settling for a backup.